Sheffield Bladerunners

 In 2021, due to increased interest in their squad, the Bladerunners announce that they would enter the Northern Baseball League with 4 teams.
+The Bladerunners as of 2025 currently runs with three teams, two that are competitive teams that last played in the "Lower" division of the British Baseball League's Northern Baseball League and a third development team.

+The Bladerunners are currently affiliated with the British Baseball Federation.

 The Franchise also includes an Under-14 Junior Programme.
 Partnered with Arches School, the club has started an indoor training session for young aspiring baseball players.
+The junior programme as of 2024 is currently on hiatus aims to return in 2025.

 Franchise history

-Formation and Early History (1985–2000)
+Formation and early history (1985–2000)

 Founded in 1985, the Bladerunners, led by manager Steve Herbert (who would soon be the BBF president), played their home games at Rowlinson Sports Centre, hosting mainly Yorkshire teams such as the Leeds City Royals, the Huddersfield Heroes and the Harrogate Redwings.
 Their games were all recorded in the popular Sheffield newspaper Green Un.

 Over the next 15 years, many changes happened in the club, including changes in location and players.
 During the 1990s, many big names in Northern baseball would join the Bladerunners, such as Frazer Longford (who would go on to have his number retired), Tommy Booth, and current-day manager Rich Green.
 The league continued to be full of Northern teams, even reaching as high as Edinburgh in the late 1990s.
 In 1995, when the Bladerunners were playing in the British Baseball Federation North Division 2, Steve Herbert decided to leave the managing side of the club and allowed Lee Vaughn and Frazer Longford to take over as a managing duo.

 In 1998, Hinde House School underwent a major refit and left the team looking for a new field to call home.
 At around the same time, Jay ‘Flanders’ Stearns joined the club (another player who would have his number retired).
 Appointed as manager in the 1998 preseason, the first job was to secure a new ground.
 After evaluating many options the Bladerunners finally settled at Myrtle Springs School.
 1998 was also the debut year of 'Beaver Bites', a club newsletter made by the Sheffield Bladerunners.

-Early 2000s Changes (2000–2005)
+Early 2000s changes (2000–2005)

 In the early 2000s, the team moved to the Phoenix Sports Club, the ground that the team would reside in for a number of years.
 This occurred around the time of the league's restructuring in 2000, splitting teams based on quality and location: placing the Bladerunners with Manchester B, Durham, Barnsley and the Yorkshire Puddings.

 The 2004 season, remains to this day, the best performance by the Bladerunners, where they dominated the 8-team Division 1 North, winning every single game.
 Their 21–0 record carried them into the postseason, where they won the championship.
 2005 brought Nick Wills to the team, an American who would soon be the manager.